 - A PO will be generated and sent to the vendor.

-- Please allow 3-5 days for the order to reach the vendor.
+- Please allow a minimum of 5 business days for the order to reach the vendor.

-- Jackson Labs delivers on Tuesdays, Envigo delivers on Thursdays and Charles River delivers Tuesdays-Thursdays (may not be correct).
+- Jackson Labs delivers on Mondays, and Envigo delivers on Thursdays.

 Ensure you are listed on the animal care and use protocol as performing surgery.
 Contact LAR to sign up for Aseptic Surgery Training by an LAR veterinarian.
 Contact your PI for specific training in the surgical procedure listed on the protocol.
 Refer to the Anesthesia and Analgesia Guidelines for your species along with the Surgery Policy on the LAR webpage for further information.